thewebmaster/flexlayout-issue/README.md

 git clone git@github.com:thewebmaster/flexlayout-issue.git
 ```

-2. Once cloned, go to the project directory and run `npm install` and then `npm run` and the project will start and open up your browser to `http://localhost:3000/`
+2. Once cloned, go to the project directory and run `npm install` and then `npm start` and the project will start and open up your browser to `http://localhost:3000/`

 3. Test dragging and dropping `Draggable Conent 1`.
 You should be able to confirm that the drag and drop is working.